-If you’re interested in establishing a Small Business HRA for your company, you might feel overwhelmed by the idea of implementing something new.
+If you’re interested in establishing a qualified small employer health reimbursement arrangement (QSEHRA), or Small Business HRA, for your company, you might feel overwhelmed by the idea of implementing something new.
 When you break the process down step by step, however, it’s easy to see that setting up a health reimbursement arrangement (HRA) is not nearly as intimidating as you might think - particularly if you use a software platform to help you get started.

 We’ve broken the process down into seven steps that are simple to follow and easy to understand.